The Rise of Asian Family Offices and the Growing Demand for Talent

 As for operations and technology, outsourcing gives family offices access to these areas of talent.

-Firms like Empaxis, that originally started out of a multi-family office, understand what it takes to serve a family office's operation.
+Firms like Empaxis, that originally started out of a multi-family office, understand what it takes to serve a family office's operation and technology needs.

 Firms need a fully modernized and efficient, digitally transformed operation, and with our expertise in the middle- and back-office, systems integration, and finance and accounting, single- and multi-family offices benefit.